beeminder/userminder/README.md

 ## Packaging the Electron version

 Run `./setup.sh` to install dependencies.
+This requires Homebrew to have already been installed.
 Then you can run `./build.sh` to build and `upload.sh` to upload.

 The version is stored in a file called "version".
 You need to edit the version number each time you want to upload otherwise you'll see an error: Duplicate value for "tag_name"